Fayetteville Water Quality at a Glance

 Sprinkler Systems Only:

-• Odd-numbered addresses: Water on odd-numbered days of the month
+• Odd-numbered addresses: water on odd-numbered days of the month

-• Even-numbered addresses: Water on even-numbered days of the month
+• Even-numbered addresses: water on even-numbered days of the month

 Unrestricted Activities:

-• Hand watering plants and gardens anytime
+• Hand watering plants and gardens at any time

-• Car washing and pressure washing anytime
+• Car washing and pressure washing at any time

-• Filling swimming pools (though conservation is encouraged)
+• Filling swimming pools (conservation is encouraged)

 Contaminants of Concern